ligurio/swebok-v3/2_software_design.md

 sufficiency, completeness, and primitiveness; and separation of concerns.

-- _Abstraction_ is “a view of an object that focuses on the information relevant to a particular purpose and ignores the remain- der of the information” [1] (see Abstraction in the Computing Foundations KA).
+- _Abstraction_ is “a view of an object that focuses on the information relevant to a particular purpose and ignores the remainder of the information” [1] (see Abstraction in the Computing Foundations KA).
 In the context of software design, two key abstraction mechanisms are parameterization and specification.
 Abstraction by parameterization abstracts